Frequently Asked Questions

 A: Inkjet printing is the ejection, from a nozzle, of liquid droplets which travel a short distance (1 – 5 mm) through the air to land on a substrate in a predetermined pattern.

-Q3: What are Arrayjet's key benefits versus other printers?
+Q3: What are Arrayjet's key benefits versus other microarray printers?

 Q4: What types of samples can Arrayjet microarrayers print?

-A: Arrayjet systems are routinely used for printing the following types of microarrays;
+A: Arrayjet microarray spotters are routinely used to print the following samples:

 - Nucleic acid (oligos, PCR products, miRNA, PNA)

-- Proteins (including lectins, glycoproteins, and recombinant) peptides and antibodies
+- Proteins (including lectin, glycoproteins, and recombinants) peptides and antibodies

 - Cell and tissue lysates

-A: Yes.
-Arrayjet microarrayers are highly flexible; we can print almost any sample type onto any substrate.
-We have dedicated substrates holders for the following;
+A: Arrayjet microarrayers are inherently flexible and can print almost any sample type onto any substrate.
+Dedicated substrate holders are available for:

 - Glass slides